BrodyVoth/spotify-viz/README.md

 #### Getting Started

 You'll find the front-end entry in `/client/index.js`.
-Included in the project are `example.js` – showing a very basic visualization – and `template.js`, which I intended to be your starting point.
+Included in the project is `example.js`, which you'll see when you first run the project and authenticate with Spotify. `template.js` is what I intended to be your starting point.